Managing Form Submissions in Central¶

 To find the Form submissions page, first find the form in the Form listings page (Form Overview page for that form.
 Click on the tab below the form name to find the submissions.) and click on it.
 You will be taken to the

-The table preview you see here will show you the first ten fields of your survey and their results, with the latest submissions shown closest to the top.
+The table preview you see here will at first show you the first ten fields of your survey and their results, with the latest submissions shown closest to the top.
 Any downloadable files will appear with a green download link you can use to directly download that media attachment.
 The submission's instance ID will always be shown at the right side of this preview table.

 It is not yet possible to screen or delete submissions for quality or edit submission data.
 These features are planned for future releases.
 For now, you will need to pull your data out of Central before you can work with it.
 Right now, you can do this in one of two ways: